Q&A: Poler Outdoor Stuff Founder & Designer Benji Wagner

-On a shifting outdoor industry and using social to connect with women adventurers
+The Portland, Oregon-based tinkerer on the shifting outdoor industry and using social media to connect with adventurers around the world

 Many don't know this, but the reigning champion of accessible outdoor gear and apparel started out making hand warmers.
 That's right, Poler Outdoor Stuff started with the most stuffiest stuff you could imagine.
 Then came the One Man Tent.
 And then the Napsack.
 Or maybe it was the other way around.
 Either way, some years later Lena Dunham wore the latter of the two on GIRLS and the rest is history.
 Except, by then, Poler was already a household name to those in the action sport and peripheral outdoor worlds.

 Founded in 2010 Poler makes outdoor gear, apparel and other trinkets for the weekend warrior, couch surfer, regular surfer, regular guy, regular gal, etc. Poler doesn't make gear for summiting Himalayan peaks or thru-hiking the PCT.
 Poler makes stuff for everyday folks looking to enhance their experience in the outdoors, every day, whether that looks like riding your bicycle through town or enjoying a day at the beach with a couple pals.
 The brand understands we don't all have time (or the ambition) to bag Everest or even spend multiple days in the wilderness without showering.